MPEG-4 Part 2 Video Decoder

 If you create an instance of the MPEG4 Part 2 Video decoder as a DMO, the decoder exposes the following interfaces.

 If you create an instance of the MPEG2 Part 2 Video decoder as an MFT, the decoder exposes the following interfaces.

-You can obtain an IMFTransform interface by calling CoCreateInstance, and you can obtain an IMFAttributes interface by calling IMFTransform::GetAttributes.
-You can obtain an IMFQualityAdvise or IMFQualityAdvise2 interface by calling QueryInterface.
-You can obtain an IMFRateControl or IMFRateSupport interface by calling MFGetService and passing the service identifier MF_RATE_CONTROL_SERVICE.
+You can obtain a pointer to the IMFTransform interface by calling CoCreateInstance, and you can obtain a pointer to the IMFAttributes interface by calling IMFTransform::GetAttributes.
+You can obtain a pointer to the IMFQualityAdvise or IMFQualityAdvise2 interface by calling QueryInterface on the MFT.
+You can obtain a pointer to the IMFRateControl or IMFRateSupport interface by calling MFGetService and passing the service identifier MF_RATE_CONTROL_SERVICE.

 Profiles and Levels